Editorial by Merritt & Beth Clifton

 Much of it is word-for-word identical to an opinion column published alongside a review of the first edition of Shelter Medicine for Veterinarians & Staff in August 2004, and alongside a review of the second edition in August 2014.

-Instead, it is still time for the humane community to stop looking for differences and excuses, and start looking for black Americans to hire, train, and promote into positions of influence.
+Instead, it is still time for the humane community to stop looking for differences and excuses, and start looking for African-Americans to hire, train, and promote into positions of influence.
 It will never be too late.

 Please help us continue speaking truth to power: